-Everyone thinks – and you think yourself – that what you will want to do as soon as you have time off after kids are the big things: shopping, manicure, ski trip, etc but actually what you crave is down time.
+Everyone thinks – and you think yourself – that what you will want to do as soon as you have time off after kids are the big things: a huge shopping haul, manicure and pedicure, ski trip, etc but actually all that you crave is a little down time.

-Sitting in a cafe, eating without interruption, staring into space or reading a book in bed.
+Sitting in a cafe, eating a meal without interruption, staring into space or reading a book in a chair or in bed.
 It is the little moments that matter more than a night in a club.
 Anyway, when you have done newborn duty pulling an all-nighter seems less hardcore.
 Try 100 nights of sleep broken into two-hour intervals.
-Being a sleep-lover, I am still not sure how I made it through…
+Being a sleep-lover, I am still not sure how I made it through.

-Best thing has to be though, after a couple of hours away, you feel like you have been away a bit too long.
+Best thing has to be though, after a couple of hours away, a few hundred pages of your book read and multiple cups of tea drunk, you feel like you have been away a bit too long.
 (Really you have felt this since about 10 minutes after you left, but you have reached a point of being unable to ignore it.)
 Then you get back home, keen to see the little faces again.
 Walk in the door and…

 …they didn’t even realise you had gone.